DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Implement snapshot logic to ensure that the version is captured correctly at the time of project creation.
 - **Dependencies:**
-  Depends on a valid project record from Backend API Story 4.1.
+  Depends on a valid project record from Story 4.1.

----

 ### Story 5.2: Backend API for Checklist Item Instance Creation
-- **Type:** Backend API Story
 - **As a** backend developer, **I want** to create ChecklistItemInstance records for each ChecklistItemTemplate associated with a WorkflowInstance, **so that** every task is tracked within the project context.
 - **Design / UX Consideration:**
   Initialize each ChecklistItemInstance with a default state (e.g., "incomplete") and mirror dependency definitions from the template.